 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 In response to the growing problem of parking congestion, Carlton Cole Magee invented the first parking meter in 1932.
-Since that time parking meters have evolved from the original all mechanical meters to the state-of-the-art solar-powered meters we use today.
-Parking meters assist businesses by limiting the time a motorist can park in a spot, thus creating turnover and available parking for customers.
+Since that time parking meters have evolved from the original all mechanical meters to the state-of-the-art solar-powered paystationswe use today.
+Paystations assist businesses by limiting the time a motorist can park in a spot, thus creating turnover and available parking for customers.

 Read descriptions of common issues related to parking in Portland's meter districts that may lead to citations.

-Parking meter rates, days, hours of operation in Portland's three parking meter districts: Downtown, Lloyd, Marquam Hill and Central Eastside.
+Parking meter rates, days, hours of operation in Portland's parking meter districts: Downtown, Lloyd, Marquam Hill, Central Eastside, and Northwest.